JuanJakobo/Pocketbook-Tic-Tac-Toe/README.md

 # Pocketbook-Tic-Tac-Toe

-A simple TikTakToe Applikation for the Pocketbook I made to start learning C++ and understand the SDK of the Pocketbook
+A simple TikTakToe Applikation for the Pocketbook I made to start learning C++ and understand the SDK of Pocketbook. (https://github.com/pocketbook-free/sdkrelease_1_1a)

 ### Tested on